alextnii/Data-Analytics-Report_CUSD-Devices-Inventory/README.md

 ## Dashboard 1: Chromebook Data Dashboard

 The **Chromebook Data Dashboard** consists of three key pages:
-1. **OS Version Page**: Displays the distribution of Chromebook OS versions using stacked bar charts and includes dynamic bins for any new OS versions added to the data.
+1. **Chromebook OS Version Page**: Displays the distribution of Chromebook OS versions using stacked bar charts and includes dynamic bins for any new OS versions added to the data.
 2. **End of Support Page**: Tracks Chromebooks' support statuses, with similar visualization layouts to the OS Version page.
 3. **Last Sync Date Page**: Shows the last sync dates of each Chromebook, with the added functionality of filters and bins to easily select devices based on their sync dates.